-Successful crowd sourced applications provide valued services to the users in return for their collaboration.
-Frameworks like DroidLab cannot provide such value to the users due to the diverse usage of the captured data.
-While a service using basic sensing (open WiFi map, broadband coverage map, DTN messaging service) could be provided, our aim is different.
-Another approach taken by proposed crowd sourcing frameworks is the introduction of micro-payment systems to incentivize users in participating.
-A micropayment system in an automated sensing scenario opens up many issues.
-As opposed to easy to evaluate tasks like answering a question or taking a picture at a given location, it is hard to put a price tag on a periodic or event based sensing task.
+Many crowd sourced applications provide value-added services to the users in return for their collaboration.
+Another approach is the introduction of micro-payment systems to incentivize users in participating.
+A micropayment system in an automated sensing scenario opens up however many issues.
+As opposed to easy to evaluate tasks, like answering a question or taking a picture at a given location, it is hard to put a price tag on a periodic or event based sensing task.
 A monetary reward would also attract cheaters.
-We believe that other extrinsic motivators can be used to increase public involvement.
+We believe thus that other extrinsic motivators should be used to increase public involvement.
 We propose a gamified approach.
-By introducing game elements in the configuration and running of the application it would be more appealing to the target group.

-Goal

 The framework in itself is just a delivery system for applications.
 Our goal is to be able to run more applications on more devices, and to be able to target specific user groups.
-This requires that users install more plugins and give more permissions and higher quotas.
-And user should provide detailed user profiles of themselves.
+This requires that users install more plugins,give more permissions and higher quotas.
+Moreover, they should provide detailed user profiles about themselves.

 On the other hand each application benefits from different user behaviors.
 A pothole detecting application needs car users.
 Drivers using roads that are not yet part of the database are more valuable than users taking the same path every day.
-For an application that maps opened WiFi networks, people not switching on their WiFi connection, or devices used only at home are useless.
+For an application that maps open WiFi networks, people not switching on their WiFi connection, or devices used only at home are useless.

 We plan on implementing a system that has both a unified reward system and an application level reward system.
 The gamified system will be composed of points, leaderboards and badges.
 Points will be awarded for quotas that the applications spend.
 As developers have limited quota available, applications will be optimized to use fewer resources.
 So a quota spent by the application should be useful for the developer.
 For the users to increase the spent quota they have to make their setup desirable to the applications, meaning more plugins, permissions and higher quota limits.
 Leaderboars will be based on the points awarded to the users.
 With the increase of the user count, we will create different leaderboards for different time windows, and social leaderboards allowing users to compare themselves to their peers.

 Badges will be the parts where the application developers can task and reward their users.
 Applications have the possibility to define badges that will be part of the system.
 Specifications of the task that has to be accomplished to earn the badge can be secret or known to the user.
-In the later case, the framework will present the user with the description of the task.
-The application will be responsible for checking weather the requirements have been fulfilled.
-The framework will also define badges.
-Framework provided badges will be part of the tutorial introducing the user to DroidLab.
+In the latter case, the framework will present the user with the description of the task.
+The application will be responsible for checking whether the requirements have been fulfilled or not.
+The framework will also define badges, which will be part of the tutorial introducing the user to DroidLab.
 User tasks will guide the user through the settings, and give the user some insight about the system.

 \subsubsection{Scaling}